 Keep your homemade shaving cream (DIY shaving oil) in a cool place to extend its shelf-life.
 It should last for months if you keep it cool and used dried herbs.
 You can even store it in the freezer.

 - ⅛ cup coconut oil (find coconut oil here)

-- 2-3 drops of orange essential oil, or even more for a really strong scent (find 100% pure essential oils here)
+- 2-3 drops of orange essential oil, or even more for a really strong scent (find 100% pure orange EO here)

 Whip by hand or in a stand mixer to a delicious consistency.
 Seriously, it will look like frosting.
 Don’t eat it.
 You need to save some to put on your face/legs.
 Store in a jar in a cool place.
 Let me emphasize cool here, as it will melt but looks just like butter when solid.